 Social Security Rights Victoria

-$400,000 over 2 years
+$380,000 over two years

 This project will help social security applicants and recipients who are engaged in disputes over Centrelink overpayments get access to fair and adequate income support.
 It will build on the experience, technology and tools gained from another project we funded – a website and chatbot called DSPHelp that guides people through the process of applying for disability support payments.
 The funding will also go towards strengthening and promoting DSPHelp.